The Lokie Cabal (CABAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The Lokie Cabal Historical Price

-According to the latest data gathered on The Lokie Cabal live price page, the current price of The Lokie Cabal is 0.00254672USD.
-The circulating supply of The Lokie Cabal(CABAL) is 999.91M CABAL , giving it a market capitalization of $2.56M.
+According to the latest data gathered on The Lokie Cabal live price page, the current price of The Lokie Cabal is 0.00243001USD.
+The circulating supply of The Lokie Cabal(CABAL) is 999.91M CABAL , giving it a market capitalization of $2.43M.

 The The Lokie Cabal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CABAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.